 butterflymx installation convert old intercom

 In this post, we tell you how and when to convert an old intercom system.
-Then, we go over the signs that tell you that your intercom needs to be converted and how you can switch to a modern system.
+Then, we go over the signs that your intercom needs to be converted and how to switch to a modern system.

 This post covers:

 For instance, you may want to make minimal changes, such as just upgrading outward-facing hardware while keeping internal wiring intact.
-Or, you might go for a complete overhaul and install a new intercom that’s completely wireless.
+Or, you might go for a complete intercom replacement and install a new system that’s completely wireless.

 Now that you understand what converting your old intercom system entails, let’s discuss your next steps.
 You’re probably wondering what new system you should replace your old intercom with.